-When setting up security on the system, use the following checklist as a reminder of security features available on the system which address both HIPAA and FDA 21 CFR Part 11 requirements.
-Shaded features are not required for 21 CFR Part 11 compliance but are considered good security practices.
+When setting up security on the MUSE system, use the following checklist as a reminder of security features available on the system that address both HIPAA and FDA 21 CFR Part 11 requirements.
+Shaded features are not required for 21 CFR Part 11 compliance, but are considered good security practices.

-FDA Requirement MUSE Feature Configuration Recommended Solution Access Control Security MUSE Users' Password MUSEAdmin, MUSEBkgnd, and MUSE Users' passwords should adhere to facility's best practice or policy.
-Authentication User Windows Windows Users should be mapped to MUSE Users.
-Authorization Authentication Authentication "Allow Only Windows Authentication" option is installed Unattended Workstation Security Logout or Lockout Screen Savers All workstations are configured to use "Logout Screen Saver" or "Lockout Screen Saver."
-Windows Event Log Audit Policy The Windows utility "Audit Policy" is set on MUSE Sever and all workstations to log certain events.
-Accounting Audit Trails Editor Security Enable the Change Log Tracking Secure Configuration Secure Remote Query 'Remote Query' feature is disabled.
-Configuration User Entered Destination "User Entered Destination" feature is disabled.
-Web Encryption MUSE Web SSL Encryption MUSE file server is set to use SSL to force 128-bit encryption. م Logging MOSE WED SSL Logging MUSE file server is set to use IIS to log MUSE Web activities.
-Data Integrity Anti Virus Anti Virus Software Configuration Anti-virus software is installed and properly configured on MUSE file server and all workstations.
+FDA MUSE Feature Configuration Recommended Solution Requirement Access Control Security MUSE Users' Password MUSEAdmin, MUSEBkgnd, and MUSE Users' passwords should adhere to facility's best practice or policy.
+Authentication & User Authentication Windows Authenticati Windows Windows Users should be mapped to MUSE Users.
+Authorization Authentication Allow Only Windows Authentication option is installed Unattended Workstation Security Logout or Lockout Screen Savers All workstations are configured to use Logout Screen Saver or Lockout Screen Saver .

-Enabling of this feature requires the assistance of the Jupiter On-Line Support Center.
+Enabling this feature requires the assistance of the GE Healthcare Support Center.
 Please dial 1-800-558-7044 to request assistance with activating this feature.